 The requirement arises because you own property as a non-resident, and the law assumes you’re earning income from it.
 Whether or not you rent out your property doesn’t change this obligation.
 Even if you don’t actually receive any income, you still have to submit this tax declaration.

 If multiple people own the property, each individual must file their own Form 210 based on their share or proportion of ownership.

-In the case you receive a rental income, the Tax Office establish a different procedure and deadline.
-(Please read this: http://bravolegal.es/the-new-law-for-holiday-rentals-tax-implications/), Whether or not, you must always file the annual tax declaration.
+In the case you receive a rental income, the Tax Office establishes a different procedure and deadlines.
+(Please read this: https://bravolegal.es/the-new-law-for-holiday-rentals-tax-implications/), Whether or not, you must always file the annual tax declaration.

 - Other cases (several properties, more than 2 owners, etc.): Please get in touch.

 In order to prepare the declaration, we will need the following documentation from you: